 Nettle supports stomach, liver, and pancreas functions.
 It is helpful in gastritis, intestinal catarrh and diarrhoea problems.
 It supports gastric juice and bile secretion, it is good for flatulence and nausea, hyperacidity, gastric ulcers, and helicobacter.

-BLEEDING 🩸nettle prevents minor bleeding from capillaries in the nose, gastrointestinal tract, intestines, uterus, and lungs.
-This is mainly influenced by the vitamin contained in nettle.
+BLEEDING 🩸, nettle prevents minor bleeding from capillaries in the nose, gastrointestinal tract, intestines, uterus, and lungs.
+This is mainly influenced by the vitamin K contained in nettle.

 NUTRITION is recommended after the autumn-winter season to regain VITAL SUBSTANCES! 🍂❄